Complete Your Implant

 Am I a Candidate for Implants?

 Good candidates for dental implants will have a healthy jaw and strong gum tissue to support the treatment, and you must have a good overall level of oral health.
-If you would like to learn more about whether an implant-supported restoration is right for you, schedule an appointment with Dr. Cash at Pearl Dental Studio.
+If you would like to learn more about whether an implant-supported restoration is right for you, schedule an appointment with Dr. Cash at our office in Simpsonville.
 Our office is located at 117 Batesville Road Suite 202, Simpsonville, SC 29681.
 During your appointment, she will examine your mouth and discuss all of your options for restoring your smile.
 If implants are a good option for you, Dr. Cash will work with a Periodontist to ensure precise placement of your dental implant for an ideal restoration.

 HOW DO I KNOW